SebasPask/king-living-dashboard/TASK.md

 - [x] Build unified dashboard page (`/pages/index.js`)
 - [x] Ensure UI is responsive and display-friendly
 - [x] Add state management with redux
+- [ ] Add a stats section featuring revenue, expenses, new orders, and processed orders to Redux.
+Update this section to display different data depending on the selected region.
 - [ ] Implement mock data generator using `@faker-js/faker`
 - [ ] Display orders table with columns: ID, Customer, Product, Amount, Date, Region
 - [ ] Add at least one unit test for mock data generator